bachmeil/datasets/r-data-structures.md

 # Lists

-One reason R is different than other languages is because it is a dialect of Lisp, which dates back to the 1950s, and is the second oldest programming language behind Fortran.
+One reason R is different than other languages is because it is a dialect of Lisp, which dates back to the 1950s, and is the second oldest programming language after Fortran.
 The name was originally spelled LISP, which stands for "list processor".
-As you might guess, that means lists are an important part of R.[^1]
+As you might guess, R being a dialect of Lisp means lists are an important part of R.[^1]

-In R, a list is a *heterogeneous data structure*.
-That just means you can store as many different types of information as you want in a list.
-An example of a list is the output of a linear regression.
+A list in R is a *heterogeneous data structure*.
+That means you can store as many different types of information as you want in a list.
+An example is the output of a linear regression.
 Among other things, you have the coefficient vector, the residuals (a vector, but with a longer length than the coefficient vector), the data used to do the regression (a matrix), and the regression formula (which is completely different from a vector or matrix).
-The list can hold any group of items, no matter how diverse.
+The list can hold all of these items and more, no matter how diverse they are.
+You can even store function definitions inside a list.

 [^1]: A bit of trivia.
 Herbert Simon, who won the 1978 Nobel Prize in economics, won the 1975 Turing Award (the equivalent of the Nobel Prize for computer science) for creating the linked list.